seven1m/sooner.io/README.md

 ### done

-Call `done()` at the end of every workflow so the db connections can be cleaned up, otherwise your job may be marked as failed.
+Call `done()` at the end of every job so the db connections can be cleaned up, otherwise your job may be marked as failed.

 ### queue